The 12 Best MIDI Keyboards in 2019 [Buying Guide] – Updated Jan 2019

-If the Nektar Impact was priced even $50 lower, it would be the only MIDI keyboard I would recommend to anyone.
+If the Nektar Impact was priced even a fraction lower, it would be the only MIDI keyboard I would recommend to anyone.

 Check this: you get 88 semi-weighted keys (not synth-action), 8 pads, 9 faders and 8 fully rotary knobs.
 There are dedicated pitch/mod wheels, a small LCD screen to show crucial data, and a space-saving narrow design.